meraki/dashboard-api-tools/README.md

 ```
 ***
 ## Redux Toolkit Query Integration
-[Meraki is using Redux Toolkit Query](https://docs.ikarem.io/display/EngMSTeam/How+to%3A+rtk-query+and+mkiredux) in the manage codebase for a consistent framework around fetching and caching data from our APIs.
-[RTK Query](https://redux-toolkit.js.org/rtk-query/overview) provides an opinionated pattern for Redux logic in your React applications intended to simplify things for the developer.
+[Redux Toolkit Query](https://redux-toolkit.js.org/rtk-query/overview) provides an opinionated pattern for Redux logic in your React applications intended to simplify things for the developer.
+If your application is using RTK Query, you can use the custom base query function provided.

 ### fetchBaseQuery
 RTK Query allows for a custom base query, which is usually just a wrapper around Javascript's native `fetch`, to be provided to customize data handling and response objects across endpoints.
-For this case, we have created the `fetchBaseQuery` function that integrates with RTK Query and allows us to have a consistent way of making API requests while still allowing individual endpoints to customize requests and responses as needed.
+For this case, we have created the `fetchBaseQuery` function that integrates with RTK Query and provides a consistent way of making API requests while still allowing individual endpoints to customize requests and responses as needed.

 Because `fetchBaseQuery` is using `apiRequest` (documented above), we can access all of the response data that we expect from our API responses: